-The Persian leg of the silk trade route didn’t involve only Iran, but also other central Asian countries former parts of the Persian Empire, such as what today is Afghanistan, with Herat being one of the most important stations along the Silk Road map with several caravanserai to offer traders and travelers a place to rest before resuming their often dangerous journey.
+The Persian leg of the silk trade route didn’t involve only Iran, but also other Central Asian countries former parts of the Persian Empire, such as what today is Afghanistan, with Herat being one of the most important stations on the Silk Road map with several caravanserais to offer traders and travellers a place to rest before resuming their often dangerous journey.

-Many are the caravanserai open to the public in Iran, but the one within Izadkhast complex seemed unique.
+Many are the caravanserais open to the public in Iran, but the one within Izadkhast complex seemed unique.

-Its appeal is actually pretty simple: in the middle of nowhere, surrounded by a desert land, the view is dominated by the debris of the old citadel that is now falling apart.
-The old building, mostly abandoned and with random bikers darting on and off from time to time, looks tired and worn-out from all the past deeds and adventures.
+Its appeal is actually pretty simple: in the middle of nowhere, surrounded by desert land, the view is dominated by the debris of the old citadel that is now falling apart.
+The old building, mostly abandoned and with random bikers darting on and off from time to time, looks tired and worn out from all the past deeds and adventures.

 Apparently, one of the earliest examples of caravanserai was built in the Syrian oasis city of Palmyra, today theater of countless tragedies due to criminal ISIS occupation, but in its origins a vital stop for the travelers and merchants crossing the Syrian desert.
 Later many caravanserais sprung up all along the different Silk Roads at about 40 km from each other, and centuries of cultural fervor populated the regions involved in the exchanges from China to Europe.